Florida ITSM Meetup · May 2026

 Where are we now?

-Baseline skipped because teams assume they know the current state.
+Teams assume they know the current state.
 They don't.
-No baseline = Step 6 is guesswork, not measurement.
+No baseline = Step 6 is guesswork.

 7